decc/twenty-fifty/README.md

     gem install bundler

-If this returns with some sort of permissions error, follow
+If this returns with some sort of permissions error, try again as

+    sudo gem install bundler

+This will then ask for your password before continuing.

+If the process complains about a specific gem not workig, it will give you instructions to try installing the gem individually and print the command you need to use.
+Do that and then repeat the gem install bunlder command.

 Install the git version control system